cubukcum/food-mcp/DOCKER.md

-# Docker Setup for Yemek MCP Server
+# Docker Setup for Food MCP Server

-This document explains how to dockerize and run the Yemek MCP server.
+This document explains how to dockerize and run the Food MCP server.

 ## Files Created